BasakGuney/Argocd-UI-Access/README.md

 ```bash
 ssh -L 8080:localhost:8080 user@<vm-ip>
 ```
-The VM IP is your master node's IP since you run the port-forward command there.
+The vm-ip is your master node's IP since you run the port-forward command there.

 <br>